-Transportation Law Update: Eighth Circuit Reverses Significant Jury Verdict in Trucking Case
+Transportation Executive Summary: Eighth Circuit Reverses Significant Jury Verdict in Trucking Case

 The United States Court of Appeals for the Eighth Circuit has vacated a ruling from the District Court for the District of Nebraska, holding that the district court abused its discretion when it erroneously admitted a supplemental expert report from plaintiffs.
 The Eighth Circuit concluded the district court erroneously bypassed the good cause requirement in rule 16(b)(4) of the Federal Rules of Civil Procedure.
 Petrone v.
 Werner Enterprises, Inc., 940 F.3d 425, 434 (8th Cir.
 2019).